 Fujifilm has announced a 100 megapixel version of its GFX medium format camera that will go on sale next year.

-It will be the first medium format camera with built-in image stabilisation.
-At the launch at Photokina 2018, they explain that the sensor that it is so sensitive that it really needed stabilisation.
+The Fujifilm GFX100 (opens in new tab) will be the first medium format camera with built-in image stabilisation.
+At the launch at Photokina 2018 (opens in new tab), they explain that the sensor that it is so sensitive that it really needed stabilisation.

 The image stabilisation should make it much more feasible to capture ultra-high resolution images while using the camera handheld.
 To this end, Fujifilm has also added an integrated vertical handgrip – a first for the GFX series.